thecredibleway/thecredibleway-com/docs/faq/questions/how-do-we-know-jesus-rose-from-the-dead.md

 and provincial governors. **If anything, their testimony as hostile sources, is especially valuable and considered the most credible since they had no reason to favor Jesus or His followers.**

-The Romans were certainly no friends of Jesus Christ, or His followers - quite the opposite in fact!
+The Romans were certainly no friends of Jesus Christ or His followers - quite the opposite in fact!
 They scourged Jesus, gave Him a crown of thorns, mocked Him, crucified Him and later persecuted His followers the same way.
 And yet, their own historical records acknowledge Jesus Christ, the early church, and the surprising spread of Christianity.